openslide/openslide-bin/README.md

 ## Building

 The `builder/windows` directory defines a container image with the dependencies needed to run the build script.
-To pull the container image and use it to run a build:
+On Linux, or in Windows PowerShell with WSL 2, you can pull the container image and use it to run a
+build:

-    docker run -ti --rm -v $PWD:/work -w /work \
+    docker run -ti --rm -v ${PWD}:/work -w /work \
         ghcr.io/openslide/winbuild-builder ./build.sh bdist

 ## Substitute Sources